Almost optimal measurement scheduling of molecular Hamiltonian via finite projective plane: Discussion

 \subsection{Classical computational cost for constructing measurement cliques}

 The classical computational cost for constructing the measurement cliques in our method is $O(N^3)$, which comes from creating a set $C_k$ in Eq.~\eqref{eq: def of c_k clique}.
 For each $p_k \in \mathcal{K}$ (the number of $k$ is $\Pi^2=O(N^2)$), we add a vertex $v$ on $G$ to $\mathcal{C}_k$ by inspecting the line passing $p_k$ and $S(i)$ (the total number of $i$ is $\Pi+1 = N$): when the line passes $S(i)$ and $S(j)$, we add $(i,j)$ or $(j,i)$ to $\mathcal{C}_k$, and when the line passes only $S(i)$, we add $(i,i)$ to $\mathcal{C}_k$.
-Note that this computational cost is optimal when we seek to find $O(N^2)$ measurement cliques, because the output of the algorithm must be of size $O(N^3)$ by the discussion in Sec.~\ref{sec:optimality}.
+The exponent observed in Fig.~\ref{fig:time} is slightly worse than this theoretical scaling, which we attribute to additional logarithmic costs (the overhead happening when $N\neq \Pi+1$, memory access, integer arithmetics, etc.).
+Note that this computational cost is optimal when we seek to find $O(N^2)$ measurement cliques, because the output of the algorithm must be of size $O(N^3)$ ($O(N^2)$ cliques with $O(N)$ vertices) by the discussion in Sec.~\ref{sec:optimality}.
+BBO's paper \cite{BBOalgo} does not explicitly give the classical computational cost, but the size of the output of their algorithm is also $O(N^3)$ and thus its classical computational cost cannot be less than $O(N^3)$.

 This $O(N^3)$ scaling of the classical computational cost is much smaller than the methods to create the measurement clique consisting of the terms of the Hamiltonian \textit{as is}~\cite{mcclean2016theory,kandala2017,jena2019pauli,izmaylov2020,verteletskyi2020,yen2020,gokhale2020ON3,hamamura2020,zhao2020}.
 In those methods, one should calculate the commutativity or anti-commutativity of pairs of the $O(N^4)$ terms in the Hamiltonian, which results in as huge as $O(N^8)$ classical computational cost.
 The target problem of the application of quantum computers in quantum chemistry lies for more than $N \sim 50$, and such scaling can be problematic in practice.